zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 ### A guide rope

-When people talk about functional programming, they mention a dizzying number of &#8220;functional&#8221; characteristics.
+When people talk about functional programming, they mention a dizzying number of "functional" characteristics.
 They mention immutable data<sup>1</sup>, first class functions<sup>2</sup> and tail call optimisation<sup>3</sup>.
 These are language features that aid functional programming.
 They mention mapping, reducing, pipelining, recursing, currying<sup>4</sup> and the use of higher order functions.
 These are programming techniques used to write functional code.
 They mention parallelization<sup>5</sup>, lazy evaluation<sup>6</sup> and determinism<sup>7</sup>.
 These are advantageous properties of functional programs.

 Ignore all that.
 Functional code is characterised by one thing: the absence of side effects.
-It doesn&#8217;t rely on data outside the current function, and it doesn&#8217;t change data that exists outside the current function.
-Every other &#8220;functional&#8221; thing can be derived from this property.
+It doesn't rely on data outside the current function, and it doesn't change data that exists outside the current function.
+Every other "functional" thing can be derived from this property.
 Use it as a guide rope as you learn.

 This is an unfunctional function: